-Speaking clearly is important in any interview, but over audio or video chat that importance is heightened.
+Speaking clearly is important in face to face interviews as well, but over audio or video chat that importance is heightened.
 Audio through a phone or computer speaker is never perfect and your interviewers won’t have the same access to non-verbal cues as they would face-to-face.
 So speak just a little slower, louder, and clearer than normal to cancel out this effect.

 Sit up Straight and Smile

 Keep a pen and paper next to you while you talk and take notes.
-These will come in really handy when preparing for the in-person interview and help you remember the names of your interviewers.
-Before the interview starts, write notes in the notebook on what you would like to mention and relevant experiences so you have an easy reference point.
-Having your resume handy can also help keep your mind focused when you get a curly question.
+These will be useful when preparing for the in-person interview and help you remember the names of your interviewers.
+Before the interview starts, note any questions you might have as well as relevant experiences so you have an easy reference point.
+Having your resume handy can also help keep your mind focused when/if you get a tricky question.